practice-golang/9minutes/README.md

 * MySQL - Tested with MariaDB 10.5
 * Postgres - Tested with PostgreSQL 12.3
 * SQL Server - Tested with MS SQL Server express 2014 & 2019
-* Oracle - Testing with 12c as lcoal, 19c as autonomous database of oracle cloud.
+* Oracle - Tested with 12c as lcoal, 19c as autonomous database of oracle cloud.
 11g or before not support

 ## Heroku